1.A.17 The Calcium-dependent Chloride Channel (Ca-ClC) Family

 Polar and charged lipid headgroups are believed to move through the low-dielectric environment of the membrane by traversing a hydrophilic groove on the membrane-spanning surface of the protein.
 Bethel and Grabe 2016 explored the membrane-protein interactions involved in lipid scrambling.
 A global pattern of charged and hydrophobic surface residues bends the membrane in a large-amplitude sinusoidal wave, resulting in bilayer thinning across the hydrophilic groove.
 Atomic simulations uncovered two lipid headgroup- interaction sites flanking the groove.
 The cytoplasmic site nucleates headgroup-dipole stacking interactions that form a chain of lipid molecules that penetrate into the groove.
 In two instances, a cytoplasmic lipid interdigitates into this chain, crosses the bilayer, and enters the extracellular leaflet, and the reverse process happens twice as well.
 Several family members appear to all bend the membrane - even those that lack scramblase activity.
 Sequence alignments show that the lipid interaction sites are conserved in many family members but less so in those with reduced scrambling ability (Bethel and Grabe 2016).

-The reactions believed to be catalyzed by channels of the Ca-ClC family are:
+The reactions believed to be catalyzed by channels of the Ca-ClC family, in addition to lipid scrambling, are:

 Cl- (out) ⇌ Cl- (in)